 Some substances, including numerous alloys and metals, display a phenomenon termed as superconductivity.

 Resistors in Series and in Parallel:

-When resistors, can be linked in such a way that equal amounts of current flows in them, then they are said to be attached in series.
+When resistors, can be linked in such a way that equal amounts of current flow in them, then they are said to be attached in series.
 The resistors are believed to be linked in parallel if the electric potential difference is similar across each resistor.

 Electric Circuits and Kirchhoff’s Rules

-Ohm’s law cannot be applied in many electrical circuits.
+Ohm’s law cannot be applied to many electrical circuits.
 This is caused when resistors are linked in a complex manner or when there is more than one source of emf in the circuit.
 Two laws founded on charge neutrality in a metal were developed by Gustav Robert Kirchhoff to solve such complicated circuits.